microservices-kata/petstore-infrastructure/jenkins-basic/README.md

 # Jenkins Basic

-Jenkins service with user authentication disabled and docker cli inside.
+Jenkins service with user authentication disabled and docker service inside.

 ## Build it